-Product Gym: What tools and/or processes do you use for Product Management?
+2. What tools and/or processes do you use for Product Management?

-Rodhmir Labadie: It goes pretty broad, so let’s start with the processes.
+Rodhmir: It goes pretty broad, so let’s start with the processes.

 The process that I take depends on the problem at hand.
-Product Management really can be physical products, digital products, or even a service.
+Product Management can be for physical products, digital products, or even a service.
 Depending on what you are actually trying to solve, these different spaces of Product Management strategy can vary.

 In terms of digital products, the process I have used in the past has been based on Scrum and Agile.
 You have these built-in structures and traditions that are part of the process itself to ensure that there is repetition, cadence, etc. Agile applies certain approaches through that Scrum methodology to keep you in line.
 For example, you would think, “Okay, this is what the definition of what a Sprint is.
 These are how we structure our stories within the context of this Sprint.”